 “The world breaks everyone and afterward many are strong at the broken places.
 But those that will not break it kills.
 It kills the very good and the very gentle and the very brave impartially.
 If you are none of these you can be sure it will kill you too but there will be no special hurry.

 I believe there were many times I should have died, but for some reason I was spared.
 I was a sweet and innocent child most my life.
-Ultimately, things kept happening in it that broke me in places.
+Ultimately, things kept happening in my life that opened up my consciousness.
+All that is in this novel is not my own life, but many lives I’ve observed, as well as myself, and others I interacted with.
+Put it all together and you have a “character” study, in a novel.

 © Lydia Nolan, September 1, 1996